Consulate General of India

 In the Centenary Year of Indian Cinema, the Consulate organised an Indian Film Festival in the Republic of Komi, Russia from 16-22 April 2013.
 The Directorate of Film Festival (DFF), Delhi supported the event.
 Six modern Indian movies dubbed in Russian were screened in all major cities of the Komi.
 The Roerich Museum Center in Komi organized exhibition of painting of famous Russian Artist N. Roerich on India.
 The people of Komi Republic gave excellent response to the Indian Film Festival.

 Tourism to India has increased during the last couple of years.
-The number of visas issued in 2011 was increased by 33% compared to the previous year.
-Last year, the Consulate issued 25.71% more visas compared to that issued in year 2011.
-It may be mentioned that the fortnightly charter flight from St. Petersburg to Goa had become weekly this year apart from the continuation of Emirates daily flights in the sector St Petersburg-Dubai-Delhi (started in Nov 2011).
+The number of visas issued in 2017 was increased by 4.17% compared to the 2016 year.
+And 18.44% increased as compared to January 2017 to January 2018.
+It may be mentioned that the fortnightly charter flight from St. Petersburg to Goa had become weekly this year apart from the continuation of Emirates daily flights in the sector St Petersburg-Dubai-Delhi (started in Nov 2011) and freaquent flights from Moscow - New-Delhi (2017).

 The website of the NWFRR is “http://szfo.gov.ru/”.